Jurong Lake District, the second biggest business district in Singapore outside the city.

 A new science centre in Singapore is set to open in 2027 in the Jurong Lake District. it will be located next to the Chinese Garden MRT station.

-The design of the new Science Centre is inspired by the natural landscape and lake at Jurong Lake Gardens.
-The building will consist of five interlocking rectangular blocks with large windows, which will offer strategic views of the lake.
+The design of the new Science Centre is inspired by the natural landscape and lake setting at Jurong Lake Gardens.
+The building will consist of five interlocking rectangular blocks with large windows that will offer strategic views of the lake.

 It will also optimize the use of the surrounding landscape, creating a structure that looks to be floating above the parkland and lake.